Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 Upon signing up and then logging into Worthy, you'll select an account type.

 The majority of Worthy users choose an individual account.
-But you also have the option of using an existing Trust Fund or IRA account.
-When you have a non-profit or business, you can also use those to invest in Worthy Bonds.
+But you also have the option of using an existing Trust or IRA account for tax advantages.

-You'll buy bonds in $10 increments.
 You have a choice of making one-time purchases or making recurring monthly contributions.

-You can also activate automatic reinvesting in your account settings to maximize your earnings.
+Bondholders can also activate automatic reinvesting in your account settings to maximize your earnings.
 When you reach $10 in earned interest, a new Worthy Bond is purchased in your account.

 An individual accredited investor is someone who's made at least $200,000 in income ($300,00 with a spouse) on an annual basis for the prior two years and is likely to make the same amount or more in the current year.
 Or someone who has more than $1,000,000 in net worth (alone or jointly with a spouse) excluding the value of their primary home.

-You can also keep track of your Worthy Bonds and their activity, ask questions, find answers, or share feedback on your smartphone using the Worthy app.
+You can also keep track of your Bonds and their activity, ask questions, find answers, or share feedback on your smartphone using the Worthy app.

 Pros and Cons Of Investing In Worthy Bonds